-- These draft resolutions will be approved if they are legible, organized in content and flow, and in the proper format, - Once approved, draft resolutions will be distributed in a timely fashion to all Security Council delegations.
+- These draft resolutions will be approved if they are legible, organized in content and flow, and in the proper format, - Once approved, draft resolutions will be distributed in a timely fashion to all Security Council delegations,

-A draft resolution that has been distributed may be proposed when the council considers the agenda topic that is the subject of the draft resolution,
+A draft resolution that has been distributed may be proposed when the Council considers the agenda topic that is the subject of the draft resolution,

-- Only one draft resolution may be considered at any time during formal debate, - See also rules 5.9, 7.4, 7.5, and 7.13. - 4.2 Definition of Amendments.
-An amendment to a draft resolution is a written motion that adds to, deletes from, or revises any part of the draft resolution. - 4.3 Amendments.
-All amendments must be submitted on an official amendment form to the Vice President for approval. - Amendments will be approved if they are legible, organized in content and flow, and in the proper format, - Approved amendments will be assigned an identification letter by the Vice President,
+- Only one draft resolution may be considered at any time during formal debate, - See also rules 7.4, 7.5, and 7.13. - 4.3 Definition of Amendments.
+An amendment to a draft resolution is a written motion that adds to, deletes from, or revises any part of the draft resolution. - Amendments.
+All amendments must be submitted on an official amendment form to the Vice President for approval, - Amendments will be approved if they are legible, organized in content and flow, and in the proper format, - Approved amendments will be assigned an identification letter by the Vice President,

-One or more amendments on any draft resolution which is on the floor, may be considered at the same time,
+One or more amendments on any draft resolution which is on the floor may be considered at the same time,

-- See also rule 7.14 for bringing an amendment to the floor, - See also rules 5.8 and 7.5 for bringing amendments to a vote.
+- See also rule 7.14 for bringing an amendment to the floor, - See also rule 7.5 for bringing amendments to a vote.

-An amendment will be considered "friendly" if all sponsors of the draft resolution are also sponsors or seconding signatures to the amendment,
+An amendment will be considered "friendly" if all sponsors of the draft resolution are also sponsors to the amendment,

-- A friendly amendment becomes part of a draft resolution upon receipt by the President, - The President shall announce the acceptance of a friendly amendment on the first opportunity at which no speaker has the floor, - Friendly amendments cannot be accepted after a vote has been taken on a contested amendment, - No vote is required to add a friendly amendment to a draft resolution.

-4.4 Presidential Statements.
-The Security Council may choose to issue a Presidential Statement on issues which do not warrant a resolution,

-- This statement is formally from the President of the Council, but is drafted by the body, or its designate(s), - This statement must be accepted by a consensus of the Council (see rule 5.3), - These statements are discussed, drafted and accepted in informal debate or outside of a formal Council session,
+- A friendly amendment becomes part of a draft resolution upon receipt by the President, - The President shall announce the acceptance of a friendly amendment on the first opportunity at which no speaker has the floor, - Friendly amendments cannot be accepted after a vote has been taken on a contested amendment, - No vote is required to add a friendly amendment to a draft resolution. - 4.5 Definition of Presidential Statements.
+The Security Council may choose to issue a Presidential Statement on issues which do not warrant a resolution.
+This statement is formally from the President of the Council, but is drafted by the body, or its designate(s). - 4.6 Presidential Statements.
+Presidential Statements are discussed, drafted and accepted in informal debate or outside of a formal Council session, - This statement must be accepted by a consensus of the Council (see rule 5.3),

-- As this type of statement does not represent a formal decision of the Council, no formal vote is recorded on a Presidential Statement, - ٠ Unlike resolutions, Presidential Statements are not binding on member states.
+- As this type of statement does not represent a formal decision of the Council, a formal vote is not recorded on a Presidential Statement, - Unlike resolutions, Presidential Statements are not binding on member states.

-VOTING
+5. VOTING